cloudprismedu/course-details/02-Azure-Solutions-Architect-Expert.md

     -   Clarify Interview Questions
 -   Lab Documents for each Azure service
 -   Mock Tests to prepare in a best way
--   In-Depth AWS syllabus
+-   In-Depth Microsoft Azure syllabus
 -   Architecture Based training
 -   Real-World Architectures to Practical Lab Included
--   Azure Solutions Architect Expert Training adhered with International Standards
+-   Azure Solutions Architect Expert Training based on real-time use cases and Architectures.
 -   Highly qualified & expert Certified Trainers with vast experience
 -   Enrich with Industry best practices and case studies and present trends

 ## **What will students learn in your course?**

+-   Knowledge and skills in compute, networking, storage, and database Azure services as well as Azure deployment and management services.
+-   Deploying, managing, and operating workloads on Azure as well as implementing security controls and compliance requirements.
+-   Knowledge and skills in using the Azure Console and the Azure Command Line Interface (CLI) Understanding of the Azure Well-Architected Framework, Azure networking, security services, and the AWS global infrastructure.
+-   Ability to identify which Azure services meet a given technical requirement and to define technical requirements for an Azure-based application.

+## **Carrer Benefits:**

+-   Become Eligible for Professional in Cloud Computing Jobs demanding background
+-   Fill the void of thousands of untapped High-Paying Jobs in Cloud Computing Industry
+-   Get Promoted in current profile with most in-demand skill
+-   Distinguish your profile from peers during Job Interviews
+-   Improve CV & LinkedIn Profile with professional development

-**Enroll today to reserve your desk in Cloud Computing World.**
+## *Enroll today to reserve your desk in Cloud Computing World.**

 ## **Syllabus:**